How Much Does a Metal Roof Cost? (2024 Pricing)

 Depending on your roof layout and existing gutter systems, you may require gutter replacement or repair.
 Gutter installation costs $1,000–$7,000, or about $10 per linear foot.
 You may also want to consider installing gutter guards for added protection and performance.

-You can install a metal roof over an old asphalt shingle roof, but it’s not recommended and only done to save money.
+- You can’t install metal roofing over an old roof: You can install a metal roof over an old asphalt shingle roof, but it’s not recommended and is only done to save money.
 You should have a professional roofing contractor check your existing roof for any damage before installing a new roof over it.
-If your roof is in poor condition, have it taken off before work continues.
+If your roof is in poor condition, have it removed before work continues.

 Metal roofing is most common for homeowners who live in hotter climates, like the southwest, because of their ability to reflect sunlight and resistance to heat retention as well as colder climates that require enhanced durability due to their heavy snowfall.
-Metal roofs are durable and long-lasting, making them a wise investment for most homeowners wherever they live.
+Metal roofs are durable and long-lasting, making them a wise long-term investment for most homeowners, even if they don’t live in extreme climates.
 Metal roof costs vary based on your selected material, panel style, and other customization options.
 Though more expensive than other roofing materials, metal roofs can help homeowners save money on future roof repairs and replacements.

 FAQs About Metal Roofing Cost